msaad10/OS-project/README.md

 # OS-project
-This project includes of the most important problem in Operating System i.e "Dining Philosphers Pro
+This project includes the system call of the most important problem in Operating System i.e "Dining Philosphers Pro